 Not long ago, during a user interview, a customer mentioned a specific pain point they were facing.
 The issue was something we hadn't considered a priority.
 However, as we dug deeper and listened to their concerns, we realized the potential impact of solving it.
 Their feedback influenced our roadmap, and addressing that issue ended up having a significant positive effect on our product's user satisfaction.

-Building Empathy within the Team:
+Building Empathy within the Team

-Empathy isn't just for product managers; it's a quality that should permeate your entire team.
+Empathy isn't just for product managers; it's a quality that should permeate the entire team.
 Encourage your designers, developers, and marketers to embrace empathy in their roles.
 When everyone shares a common understanding of the user's perspective, it's easier to work together towards a common goal.

 For instance, our design team started including user personas in their process.
 These personas were based on our research and represented the typical users of our product.
-This practice helped the entire team to keep the users' needs top of mind throughout the development process.
+This practice helped the entire team keep the users' needs top of mind throughout the development process.

 User empathy